 Soil: The Movie

-With school already out and the start of summer just around the corner, many of us are looking forward to watching the latest exploits of super heroes and space warriors in the next round of Hollywood blockbuster films.
+With summer officially started, many of us are looking forward to watching the latest exploits of super heroes and space warriors in the next round of Hollywood blockbuster movies.

 The Soil Health Institute last year released a free 60-minute documentary film called “Living Soil.”
 The trailer speaks for itself: